There’s a story (disputably) attributed to Jerry Seinfeld.

 How you do that is totally up to you.
 You could decide to find three items to donate every day for an entire month month, checking each day off on your calendar as you go.
 Or you could go wild and vow to get rid of 2,021 items in 2021!

 My approach happens to be somewhere in the middle—365 things in a year. 😉

 For decluttering, I don’t think it’s essential that the clutter-clearing be continuous—that you not miss a day.
 I find it just as empowering to simply check off a box for every item I send out of the house and to watch my streak grow.

 The 365 Declutter: A Decluttering Habit Tracker

-I tried to take a bit of the work out it for you by creating a PDF you can print and fill out as you go!
+I took a bit of the work out it for you by creating a PDF you can print and fill out as you go!
 (Oh and if you get on a real roll, you can always print out a second one after you fill out the first!)
 Good luck; you’ve got this!